tasket/wyng-backup/README.md

 A recent change now requires a type prefix for the `destvm` setting.
 This was done to allow clear specification of the type of proceduced calls required and so protocols like `ssh` can be supported unambiguously.
-Existing users will have to change their .ini setting to add a `qubes://`, `ssh://` or `internal:` prefix.
+Existing users will have to change their .ini setting to add a `ssh://`, `qubes://` or `internal:` prefix.

 ### Encryption options

 Sparsebak will likely support encryption in the future.
-In the meantime here is a brief description for ad-hoc locally-encrypted remote storage from Qubes OS:
+In the meantime here is a brief description for ad-hoc locally-encrypted remote storage from a Qubes laptop:

 1. Qube *remotefs* runs `sshfs` to access a remote filesystem and then `losetup` on a remote file (to size the file correctly during inital setup,